GregSom-MSc/GregSom-MSc.github.io/blog.md

 # Blog

-Hang on, Im working on this!
+Hang on, I'm working on this!

+📣 ✍️ 📓

-<p>Check out my latest blog posts on technology, finance, and more at my Ghost blog:</p>
+<p>Check out my latest blog posts on technology, finance, and more:</p>
 <br>
 <div style="text-align: center;">
     <a href="https://gsb-gregsomblog.ghost.io" target="_blank"